-6. Risks and opportunities
+5. Risks and opportunities

-- 6.1 As mentioned above there is still considerable uncertainty around future years funding forecasts and this position will not improve until the outcome from the Fair Funding Review, which will set new baseline funding allocations and responding to spending pressures and changes in service demand, and the review of the Local Retention of Business Rates, are concluded.
-The Comprehensive Spending Review, which sets out the expenditure limits over the coming years had been scheduled to commence before the summer parliamentary recess.
-This was conditional on an orderly Brexit being delivered on 29th March 2019 which did not happen.
-It is therefore possible that the Chancellor will decide to delay the Spending Review, which will have a knock on effect on the Fair Funding Review and any changes to the Business Rates Retention system. - 6.2 Local Authority funding from business rates is open to risks around funding fluctuations due to increases and decreases in the rateable values (RV) of non-domestic properties through alterations of lists and appeals against the RV.
-The Valuation Office Agency (VOA), who settle the checks, challenged and appeals, currently have a backlog and are slow to clear these items, increasing the risk of the Council needing to pay out large refunds.
-The 2017/18 accounts also highlighted a contingent liability in respect of a claim received for mandatory Business Rates relief from a local NHS Trust on the basis of charitable status.
-No decision to grant relief to the Trust has yet been made and the case nationally is subject to ongoing investigation.
-The view of the Authority is that the claim is unfounded.
-The timing, probability and amount of any relief given are therefore uncertain at the current time although this issue remains as contingent liability until the case appeal is finalised. - 6.3 The one year extension for the waste contract with Kier is now in place to enable the joint procurement exercise to be undertaken with Breckland District Council and Kings Lynn and West Norfolk Borough Council.
-No savings have been assumed at this point which may arise as part of the joint procurement being undertaken, although it is hoped that significant economies of scale will ultimately result in a lower contract cost.
-Until the final tender prices are received however the extent of any potential savings will not be known and the outcome of the process is due to be reported during the 2019/20 financial year with the new contract commencing in April 2020.
+- 5.1 As mentioned above there is still considerable uncertainty around future years funding forecasts and this position will not improve until the outcome from the Fair Funding Review, which will set new baseline funding allocations and responding to spending pressures and changes in service demand, and the review of the Local Retention of Business Rates, are concluded.
+The Comprehensive Spending Review, which sets out the expenditure limits over the coming years has been delayed due to Brexit and COVID and is now expected to commence in the autumn, the latest report on the impact of COVID on the Council's 2020/21 budget can be found here. - 5.2 Local Authority funding from business rates is open to risks around funding fluctuations due to increases and decreases in the rateable values (RV) of non-domestic properties and successful alterations of lists and appeals against the RV.
+The Valuation Office Agency (VOA), who hear the appeals, currently have a backlog and are slow to clear outstanding appeals increasing the risk of the Council needing to pay out large refunds.
+The 2017/18 accounts also highlighted a contingent liability in respect of a claim received for mandatory Business Rates relief from a local NHS Trust on the basis of charitable status and, while the initial ruling was in favour of Local Authorities, the appeal lodged by the NHS has been granted and therefore at the repent time the final outcome of the case is still unknown.
+The timing, probability and amount of any relief given are therefore uncertain at the current time although this issue remains as contingent liability until the case appeal is finalised. - 5.3 The Council's waste contract has now been re-let and awarded to Serco following a successful joint procurement exercise undertaken with Breckland District Council and Kings Lynn and West Norfolk Borough Council.

-- 6.4 The market for recyclate (such as glass and paper) remains very volatile at the current time.
+- 5.4 The market for recyclate (such as glass and paper) remains very volatile at the current time.
 To access recyclate markets improvements have had to be made to the quality of the materials being processed which has resulted in increased waste which then has to be disposed of at additional cost.
-The position continues to be monitored and will be considered as part of the budget monitoring process for 2019/20. - 6.5 Following the elections in May 2019 a new Corporate Plan will be developed in conjunction with Members over the coming months to set the organisational priorities over the next for years.
-This could result in the refocusing of resources in terms of both staffing and financing and it is anticipated the new plan and associated project delivery plan will be agreed an in place later this year. - 6.6 The Authority currently holds in excess of £20m in reserves which if required, some of which could be made available to support service budgets in the short to medium term although the use of reserves does not represent a sustainable funding mechanism for the longer term as these are one-off resources.
+The position continues to be monitored and will be considered as part of the budget monitoring process for 2020/21. - 5.5 The Authority currently holds in excess of £20m in reserves which if required, some of which could be made available to support service budgets in the short to medium term although the use of reserves does not represent a sustainable funding mechanism for the longer term as these are one-off resources. - 5.6 The COVID pandemic continues to impact on the Council's finances, and while this crisis brings with it significant risks it also brings with it opportunities, for example potentially new ways to deliver services to customers and the position will continue to be closely monitored and considered as part of updating the Council's Medium Term Financial Strategy and the 2021/22 budget.

-7. Strategy and resource allocation
+6. Strategy and resource allocation